4nd2in/edu/pages/TCP.md

+- ## TCP (Transmission Control Protocol)
+  collapsed:: true
-- TCP (Transmission Control Protocol) streams guarantee that all bytes sent will be identical with bytes received and that they will arrive in the same order to the client.
+	- TCP streams guarantee that all bytes sent will be identical with bytes received and that they will arrive in the same order to the client.
 TCP is optimised for accurate delivery rather than a timely one.
 - ## Flags and Connectivity
   collapsed:: true
 	- TCP uses flags to indicate different states of connectivity